How to Distress Wood for a Beautiful Aged Look

 Wash over paint

 This is of a table I made, which was distressed right from the beginning.
-One of the giveaways that I used to wash on it is the paint buildup around the dome headed dowel pins that I used to hold the table together.
+One of the giveaways I used to wash on it is the paint buildup around the dome-headed dowel pins that I used to hold the table together.
 The same sort of buildup shows in the inside corner of the armoire above.

-To use a paint wash for distressing a piece of furniture, start by watering down the paint which will be used for the distressed coat. pretty much everyone uses a light color, even white, over a darker basecoat.
-For this, I watered down the paint about 1:2, with more water than pint.
+To use a paint wash for distressing furniture, water down the paint used for the distressed coat.
+Everyone uses a light color, even white, over a darker basecoat.
+For this, I watered the paint about 1:2, with more water than pint.
 A little experimentation is usually in order.
-I supposed it would be possible to do the opposite, but if it was done, the wash should be watered down ever farther, as dark colored paint covers light colored paint much more easily than light colored paint covers dark.
+I supposed it would be possible to do the opposite, but if it was done, the wash should be watered down even further, as dark colored paint covers light colored paint much more quickly than light colored paint covers dark.

 Apply the paint sloppily with a nylon bristled paintbrush.
 Work in sections, covering that entire section with the wash.
 Allow the wash to sit on the piece for a couple of minutes, and then lightly wipe off the excess wash with rags or paper towels.
 It will take a lot of them, so unless the rag box is overflowing, it might be best to use paper towels.
 A scratchy paper towel is better than a soft one.